notsonoobie/notsonoobie/README.md

 ## Goals for 2020-2021 :

-I will be improving my MERN Stack and DS/Algorithm Skills.
+I will be improving my ` MERN Stack ` and ` DS/Algorithm Skills `.
 Planning to get placed before the year end.
 Also, I will be focusing partly on my B.tech degree.
-Planning to build a good portfolio website using Gatsby.js framework or maybe with MERN Stack with blogging and Newsletter subscription feature.
+Planning to build a good portfolio website using ` Gatsby.js framework ` or maybe with ` MERN Stack ` with blogging and Newsletter subscription feature.

 ### Languages :